-After adjusting and confirming that you've actually improved the mix, take another listen to your reference tracks.
+Listen to your reference tracks after adjusting and confirming that you've improved the mix.
 If they sound better, you did things correctly.
 If they sound worse, it's probably from over-correcting.
 Try reducing the adjustments you made and see if your mix improves.